-8. If you have custom library content on your computer that you created using Chief Architect X3, this dialog will display.
-To convert this custom content for use in version X4, click Yes.
-For more information, see "Legacy Library Conversion" on page 753 of the Reference Manual.
+If you upgraded to Version X5 directly from Chief Architect X3, X2 or X1 and have custom library content from that version on your computer, the Legacy Libray Conversion dialog will display.

+To convert this custom content for use in Version X5, click Yes.

+Library content from Chief Architect 10 or prior cannot be converted for use in Version X5 automatically; however, you can convert this content yourself.
+See "Legacy Library Conversion" on page 763 of the Reference Manual.